Adoptionist Theology: How did Jesus Become The Son of God?

 Source: [The New International Commentary on the New Testament: The Epistle to the Hebrews FF.
 Bruce]

-“God has fulfilled the same unto us their children, in that he has raised Jesus again; as it is also written in the second psalms, You are my Son, this day have I begotten you.”
+“God has fulfilled the same unto us, their children, in that he has raised Jesus again; as it is also written in the second psalms, You are my Son, this day have I begotten you.”
 (Acts 13:33)

-“Why DO the heathen rage, and the people imagine a vain thing?
-The kings of the earth set themselves, and the rulers take counsel together, against the Lord, and against his ANOINTED.”
+“Why does the heathen rage, and people imagine a vain thing?
+“The kings of the earth set themselves, and the rulers take counsel together, against the Lord, and against his ANOINTED.”
 (Psalms 2:1-2)

-“Who by the mouth of your SERVANT David has said, Why DID the heathen rage, and the people imagine vain things?
-The kings of the earth stood up, and the rulers were gathered together against the Lord, and against his CHRIST.”
+“Who, by the mouth of your SERVANT David, has said, Why DID the heathen rage, and the people imagine vain things?
+“The kings of the earth stood up, and the rulers were gathered together against the Lord, and against his CHRIST.”
 (Acts 4:25-26)

 Note: Some important points need to be made.

 David was called ANOINTED (Christ).
-Also Luke says David was a SERVANT (Slave) of God.
-This means also Jesus is like David: He is Anointed meaning appointed by God.
+Also, Luke says David was a SERVANT (Slave) of God.
+This also means Jesus is like David: He is Anointed, meaning appointed by God.
 Jesus is also the Servant (slave) of God!

 Let’s continue…